 ANDREAS FUX:

-THE RUSSIANS
+THE RUSSIANS ARE COMING

 “The grandsons of World War II victors gaze out at us from the photos: young Russians whom the photographer captured in November 1992 in Moscow,” writes Jürgen Lemke in the forward to The Russians Are Coming (1993), the book accompanying Andreas Fux’s exhibition of the same name at the Janssen gallery in Berlin.